SMControl/SO_UC/README.md

 ## Overview

-- Script automates the PRE and POST install/upgrade tasks for SO Installation/Upgrade.
+- Script automates the PRE and POST upgrade tasks for SO Setup.
 - It does *NOT* install SO Automatically.
 - Always do a backup first before running this script or manualy Installing/Upgrading.
 - During script SO_UC.exe will require access through the firewall to retreive the latest SO Installer exe.